snandiDS/prokseq-v2.0/README.md

 > (py36) sh-5.0# <YOU WILL GET THIS PROMPT>

-*Modify the parameter file with appropriate path and desired parameters.
+*Modify the parameter file with appropriate path and desired parameters.<br/>
 Modify the sample file with the fastq file names and the genome/transcript file names.*

 > (py36) sh-5.0# python scripts/prokseq.py -s samples_def_file -p param_def_file -n 4